mivp/VizNotes/3DVis-and-VR-Workshop-2019.md

 # 3D and Virtual Reality data visualisation for researchers

-Target audience ?
-Researchers new to visualisation with limited or no programming experience.

 Questions from run-through:

 How do I do this with my data?